Toronto Housing Prices from 1967 to 2020

 Graph explaining why there's a Toronto housing bubble (condo units under construction vs year)On the supply side, we have a lack of developable land and developers are hindered by endless red tape and legislation driving the profitability and feasibility of new condo builds down.

 To make matters worse, many developers rely on financing their new condo builds.
-To do so, they’re typically required to pre-sell 75 per cent of the units in the building.
+To do so, they’re typically required to pre-sell 75 percent of the units in the building.

 This makes it inherently risky for developers to move too quickly or try to forge forward on multiple developments concurrently.